Discover How Acupuncture Can Benefit Your Animal

-Acupuncture is based upon the concept that the body has meridians, or energy lines, running along it, and when the body is out of balance the energy lines are blocked or deficient in some way.
+Acupuncture is based upon the concept that the body has meridians, or energy lines, running along it.
+And when the body is out of balance, the energy lines are blocked or deficient in some way.
 The use of needles at appropriate acupuncture points will rebalance or redirect this energy and balance the body.
-The acupuncture points have been mapped over thousands of years by the Chinese and now have even been identified with modern scientific techniques.
-Horses can selectively have substances such as vitamin B 12 actually injected into the acupuncture points to give a longer lasting effect, and this is often makes things easier to handle than having to wait for ten or twenty minutes while the needles remain in place.
+The acupuncture points have been mapped over thousands of years by the Chinese.
+And now have even been identified with modern scientific techniques.
+Horses can selectively have substances such as vitamin B 12 actually injected into the acupuncture points to give a longer lasting effect.
+And this often makes things easier to handle than having to wait for ten or twenty minutes while the needles remain in place.

-Whether it is a large or small animal, acupuncture can treat many different conditions including:
+Whether you've a large or small animal, acupuncture can treat many different conditions.
+This includes:

 - Tendon injuries or other muscle & ligament sprains/strains

 - Respiratory problems, (COPD in horses, feline asthma in cats)

 - Gastrointestinal problems